How to change the login screen background in Manjaro XFCE

 Thunar is the name of the file manager.

-3. Press the Enter key.
+3. Press the Enter key on your keyboard.

 4. Type your password.